 If you have really thin hair that looks like a rat tail at the end, the U-layered cut is what you need.
 The layers begin from below your jawline, which streamlines the lower half of your face, while the U cut removes the stringy ends, giving you lush and voluminous hair.

 If you have thick hair, try this stunning layered cut.
 The best word to describe this hairstyle is ‘silky.’
 The layers make your hair shine and appear thick and also show off the length of your hair very well.

-Well, now that you’re aware of all the amazing layered hairstyles that you can try out, here are some ways that you can maintain this gorgeous haircut!
+Well, now that you’re aware of all the amazing layered hairstyles and how to style a layered haircut, here are some ways that you can maintain this gorgeous haircut!

 How To Maintain Layered Hair